 There will be several food trucks, even on the same street, and what will drive your business is your sales pitch and style.
-If your truck doesn't seem interesting or looks like it's serving some delicious stuff, it is less likely for people to stop by.
+If your food truck business doesn’t seem interesting or looks like it’s not serving some delicious stuff, it is less likely for people to stop by.

 Start working on what your USP will be – juicy hotdogs, the dips with your fries, or perhaps an interesting aesthetic that will draw people in.
 Start working on the factors you will use to spread the word before you get down to the business’s nitty-gritty.